-The canonicity of the series is disputed.
+The canonicity of the series was disputed.
 The first twenty issues were officially classified as "Infinities" stories, meaning they were completely non-canonical, although some characters, concepts and stories appearing in these issues have been referenced in other EU works.
-The last five issues of the series, published after long-time editor Dave Land stepped down, are canonical so long as they don't conflict with established ideas.
+The last five issues of the series, published after long-time editor Dave Land stepped down, were canonical so long as they don't conflict with established ideas.
+As of the Disney buyout and the old expanded universe being declared its own separate continuity from the current timeline, the stories are solely part of the Legends universe now.

 Notable stories include:

-- Darth Vader and a resurrected Darth Maul fighting to the death to decide who is more worthy to be Palpatine's apprentice.
+- Darth Vader and a resurrected Darth Maul fighting to the death to decide who's more worthy to be Palpatine's apprentice.

 - Darth Vader hunting and slaying the Dark Woman.